1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC007/01.requirements-engineering/README.md

-# UC030 - As Customer Manager, I want the system to notify candidates, by email, of the result of the verification process
+# UC007 - As a Patient, I want to log in to the healthcare system using my external IAM credentials, so that I can access my appointments, medical records, and other features securely.

 ## 1. Requirements Engineering

 ### 1.1.
 Use Case Description

-> As Customer Manager, I want the system to notify candidates, by email, of the result of the verification process.
+> As a Patient, I want to log in to the healthcare system using my external IAM credentials, so that I can access my appointments, medical records, and other features securely.

 ---